RetroDECK/ES-DE/USERGUIDE-DEV.md

 %ROMPATH%/c64/Zorro.d64
 ```

-Any changes to custom collections (for example adding or removing a game) will be immediately written to the corresponding collection configuration file.
+Any changes to custom collections, for example adding or removing a game, will be immediately written to the corresponding collection configuration file.

 If you copy or migrate a collection from a previous version of EmulationStation or if you're setting up ES-DE on a new computer, the collection will not be enabled by just copying its configuration file to the `~/.emulationstation/collections` directory.
 You always need to explicitly enable each collection via the menu.